 Primary Care Mortality Database

 PCMD currently holds data from 1997 up until the most recent monthly data extract, based on the 2011 census structures.
 Monthly data is added by the second week of the following month.
-User access to the data is based on the upper tier Local Authority (LA) or the Clinical Commissioning Group (CCG) structures they are responsible for.
+User access to the data is based on the upper tier local authority or the clinical commissioning group (CCG) structures they are responsible for.

 Who the data is for